tfjmp/website/content/post/working-with-me/index.md

 ## How to contact me

+The best time to discuss research is during our project or 1-on-1 meetings.
-The best way to contact me is through instant messaging (using Systopia's discord server is probably the best way to get hold of me).
+Outside of those, the best way to contact me is through instant messaging (using Systopia's discord server is probably the best way to get hold of me).
 Instant messaging is ideal for informal exchanges and discussing day-to-day research progress.
 I am expecting that students would be in touch a few times during the week, and I may probe about your progress.
 In case of more formal interactions, for example, to complete some administrative task, e-mails at [tfjmp@cs.ubc.ca](mailto:tfjmp@cs.ubc.ca) are the best choice.